 Tip number 8 of making gift giving fun is to buy for yourself.
 There no better way to ensure the person getting it is going to love it.

-A customer saw a heart shaped diamond that I had purchased when I shared a video of the loose stone on Facebook.
-Like me she fell in love with it on first sight.
+A customer saw a heart shaped diamond that I shared a video of on Facebook.
+Like me, she fell in love with it on first sight.
 Heart cut diamonds can vary a lot in shape but there was something about this stone that looked so perfect.
 She said she had been looking at heart cut diamonds for a number of years and she knew immediately this was the one for her.
 She asked me to design a ring to suit it that was a little bit different to a traditional single stone ring.

 I decided to create a ring called "hearts on fire" because of the immediate attraction.
 The diamond is held in a three claw setting and the band has tiny diamond flames that look as if they are moving up to the centre stone.

 Sometimes having gemstones to use is a good reason for buying something for yourself.
 One of my customer's had a ring with some blue sapphires in it that she wanted to use for sentimental reasons.
 She wanted the main stone in the ring to be a peridot so we sourced a stone that she saw loose.
 She wanted the ring design to be similar to my Knot the End collection.
 We created a one of a kind ring for her with the peridot in the centre of the knot and the sapphires on one sweeping curve and the result is a very sculptural and elegant statement ring.